caseydunlap/SFDC-MaxioAB-Integration/README.md

    - Add components to the subscription based on the opportunity products
    - Apply the custom price points to each component

-7. Maxio Core Transaction Integration
+7. Maxio Core Sync
-   - Utilize Maxio Core API to try to establish relationship with associated Maxio Core customer transaction
+   - Utilize Maxio Core API to try to establish relationship with associated Maxio Core customer and contract record